menu

 Of important note, Beaver Creek is also a city of artists.
 Beaver Creek has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Beaver Creek’s character.

-As is often the case in a small city, Beaver Creek doesn't have a public transportation system that people use for their commute.
+Beaver Creek is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Beaver Creek is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.99% of adults 25 and older in the city have at least a bachelor's degree.